Terms and Conditions

 - When an agreement will be issued for review/signing by the University of Guelph.

 To request early set up of a research account, select and complete the appropriate form from the Forms section below.
-Please submit signed form, along with the mandatory requirements indicated in the checklist above, to the Office of Research Services at email@example.com.
+Please submit signed form, along with the mandatory requirements indicated in the checklist above, to the Research Services Office at email@example.com.
 Please refer to the Meaning of Signatures policy, including Annex A to verify approvals required.

 Following the approval of an early research account, circumstances may change such that it is no longer appropriate for the early research account to be used by the principal investigator.
-If the matter involves research misconduct (see Responsible Conduct of Research Policy and Procedures section 6.3.1 e), the Associate Vice-President Research has the authority to take interim measures to protect the integrity of the research or the administration of sponsor(s) funds (e.g., freeze or limit financial accounts).
-For all other matters, the Office of Research Services, the academic unit and the corresponding college (via the Assistant/Associate Dean Research) will consult to assess if the principal investigator’s access to the early research account should continue.
+If the matter involves research misconduct (see Responsible Conduct of Research Procedure section 184.108.40.206), the Associate Vice-President Research has the authority to take interim measures to protect the integrity of the research or the administration of sponsor(s) funds (e.g., freeze or limit financial accounts).
+For all other matters, the Research Services Office, the academic unit and the corresponding college (via the Assistant/Associate Dean Research) will consult to assess if the principal investigator’s access to the early research account should continue.

 At any time following the approval of an early research account, the academic unit and/or corresponding college with financial responsibility for the account has the right to rescind its approvals and prevent further expenses from being charged to the account.
 In this event, the academic unit and the corresponding college (via the Assistant/Associate Dean Research) will notify the Research Services Office to confirm the approvals have been withdrawn.